 Not worried about time and just want to get into Stockholm city centre as cheaply as possible?
 Take public transport.

-And discount rates for under 20s and full-time students with a valid ID start at 22 SEK.
+And discount rates for under 20s, over 65s and full-time students with a valid ID start at 26 SEK.

 Cheap direct option: hop on the airport bus

-One-way tickets cost from as little as 48 SEK and can be bought online.
+One-way tickets cost from 75 SEK and can be bought online.
 Bear in mind that the fare increases the more seats are sold, so at busy times you’ll pay a lower price if you can book in advance.

 In addition, Flygbussarna airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with round the clock departures.

-They leave every 10–15 minutes from around 6.30am–midnight, less frequently through the night.
+They leave every 20 minutes or so from around 7am–midnight, less frequently through the night.
 The ride from Arlanda to the city takes around 45 minutes and there’s free wifi onboard.